 Internet radio (also known as web radio, net radio, streaming radio, and online radio) is a digital audio service transmitted via the Internet.

 Why do we like internet radio?
-There’s no sign-up or subscription charges.
+There are no sign-up or subscription charges.
 There’s a huge range of stations available from around the world.
 If you like classical music, pop music, folk music, news, talk radio, and much more, internet radio has something for everyone wherever you live (providing you have a net connection).
 Internet radio offers every format that is available on traditional broadcast radio stations.

 There’s a wide range of free and open source software that lets you listen to internet radio.
 With so many different possibilities available it’s easy to get lost trying to find the right one for you.